-Deforestation is the main threat to Peru's fragile ecosystem.
-Farming has virtually wiped out most of the region's rainforests, and logging is a major threat.
-Such destruction has been devastating to many species, including man himself, in the form of displaced indigenous tribes, and has led to drinking-water shortages, flash flooding, and mud slides.
-Though environmental awareness is growing, solving the region's huge environmental problems, including not just deforestation but the effects of overpopulation and industrial pollution, clearly remains an uphill struggle.
+Deforestation is the main threat to Peru’s fragile ecosystem.
+Farming has virtually wiped out most of the region’s rainforests, and logging is a major threat.
+Such destruction has been devastating to many species, including humans, in the form of displaced indigenous tribes, and has led to drinking-water shortages, flash flooding, and mudslides.
+Though environmental awareness is growing, solving the region’s huge environmental problems, including not just deforestation but the effects of overpopulation and industrial pollution, clearly remains an uphill struggle.

-Peru has 72 million hectares (178 million acres) of natural-growth forests -- 70% in the Amazon jungle region -- that comprise nearly 60% of the national territory.
+Peru has 72 million hectares (178 million acres) of natural-growth forests—70% in the Amazon jungle region—that comprise nearly 60% of the national territory.
 Peru has done a slightly better job of setting aside tracts of rainforest as national park reserves and regulating industry than have some other Latin American and Asian countries.
-The Manu Biosphere Reserve, the Tambopata National Reserve, and the Pacaya-Samiria National Reserve are three of the largest protected rainforest areas in the world, and the government regulates entry of tour groups.
-Peru augmented the Bahuaja-Sonene National Park, which was created in 1996, by 809,000 hectares (nearly 2 million acres) in 2001.
-INRENA, Peru's Institute for Natural Resource Management, enforces logging regulations and reseeds Peru's Amazon forests, and, in 2008, President García created the country's first Ministry of the Environment.
-A handful of Peruvian and international environmental and conservation groups, such as ProNaturaleza and Conservation International are active in Peru, working on reforestation and sustainable forestry projects.
+INRENA, Peru’s Institute for Natural Resource Management, enforces logging regulations and reseeds Peru’s Amazon forests, and, in 2008, President García created the country’s first Ministry of the Environment.
+A handful of Peruvian and international environmental and conservation groups such as ProNaturaleza and Conservation International are active in Peru, working on reforestation and sustainable forestry projects.

-Yet Peru is losing nearly 300,000 hectares (740,000 acres) of rainforest annually.
-The primary threats to Peru's tropical forests are deforestation caused by agricultural expansion, cattle ranching, logging, oil extraction and spills, mining, illegal coca farming, and colonization initiatives.
+Yet Peru is losing nearly 300,000 hectares (741,000 acres) of forest annually.
+The primary threats to Peru’s tropical forests are deforestation caused by agricultural expansion, cattle ranching, logging, oil extraction and spills, mining, illegal coca farming, and colonization initiatives.
 Deforestation has shrunk territories belonging to indigenous peoples and wiped out more than 90% of the population.
-(There were once some six million people, 2,000 tribes and/or ethnic groups, and innumerable languages in the Amazon basin; today the indigenous population is less than two million.)
+(There were once some 6 million people, 2,000 tribes and/or ethnic groups, and innumerable languages in the Amazon basin; today the indigenous population is less than 2 million.)
 Jungle ecotourism has exploded in Peru, and rainforest regions are now much more accessible than they once were, with more lodges and eco-options than ever.
 Many are taking leading roles in sustainable tourism even as they introduce protected regions to more travelers.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.